apaz-cli/apaz-cli.github.io/blog/Inspiration.md

 portable.
 But it also probably took a very long time to write.
 What if there were a way to write C code faster and safer, without taking a performance loss?

-    Lots of languages have come come and gone that claim to improve upon C in exactly this way.
+    Lots of languages have come and gone that claim to improve upon C in exactly this way.
 C++ is of course the most successful of these languages, but there are others.
 In a sense, my own language is no different.
 My friend
 <a href="https://github.com/lerno" target="_blank" rel="noopener noreferrer">Christoffer</a> created a language called